SYNOP Code Form

 dew point temperature (TdTdTd)

-always included if datum is available
+Only included if data are available

 4PPPP group identifier (4)